 IEEW introduces a second hometown fundraiser in OKC, the HIGH TEA, to coincide with International Women’s Day in March.
-Meanwhile, Darcie Harris and Marion Marshall represent PTB® on a mission to Rwanda where they participate as members of the Leadership Selection Committee.
-During Leadership Development in Dallas, the Women of AT&T Dallas Chapter host the first-ever AT&T Luncheon in their downtown headquarters.
-Afterward, the student delegation visits the International Cultural Museum in Duncanville for food, fun, and a presentation by Nina Vaca, Pinnacle 1 CEO.
+Darcie Harris and Marion Marshall represent PTB® on a mission to Rwanda where they participate as members of the Leadership Selection Committee.
+During Leadership Development in Dallas, the Women of AT&T host the first-ever AT&T Luncheon in downtown headquarters.
+Later, the student delegation visits the International Cultural Museum in Duncanville for food, fun, and a presentation by Nina Vaca, Pinnacle 1 CEO.
 The International Women’s Economic Summit and PEACE THROUGH BUSINESS® Graduation Gala move back to Dallas.
 The Summit is held at AT&T University and then, as our long-time presidential sponsor, AT&T hosts the Graduation Gala on stage at the AT&T Performing Arts Center in downtown Dallas.
-Mary Millben, Oklahoma-raised, Broadway-trained chanteuse, spoke eloquently to the leadership and guests.
+Mary Millben, Oklahoma-raised, Broadway-trained chanteuse, speaks eloquently to the leadership and guests.

-The gracious women of PTB® Rwanda welcomed TWO IEEW USA delegations in March and May.
+PTB® / Northwood University Pathways program goes to Nangarhar, Kandahar and Parwan, educating 44.
+New Persian speaking mentors assist mini-course students.
+AWCCI achieves a 5% set aside for women business owners.
+First Lady Rula Ghani hosts in-country graduation, while Ambassador Hamdullah Mohib of Afghanistan is on hand for personal meetings and the Graduation Gala at La Cima Club Las Colinas.
+The gracious women of PTB® Rwanda welcome TWO IEEW USA delegations in March and May.
 March delegates and IEEW Board of Directors Monica Smiley and Sonu Ratra work with Rwandans on the selection committee.
-In May, IEEW delegates Nancy Hyde (Board of Directors) and Mary Pointer (President, Sister Cities International OKC) monitor and make suggestions for the alumnae association’s loan committee as they work through the IEEW/Arrow Global Capital process and procedures for the first pilot loan program.
-AAPTBR also partners with the minister of Gender and Family Promotion to educate rural women.
-Signaling continued support for IEEW, presidential partner Bank of America increases their annual giving by 25% in 2018, while AT&T held firm with their support.
+In May, IEEW’s Nancy Hyde (Board of Directors) and Mary Pointer (President, Sister Cities International OKC) monitor and make suggestions for the alumnae association’s loan committee as they work through the IEEW/Arrow Global Capital process for the pilot loan program.
+AAPTBR also partners with the Minister of Gender to educate rural women.
+Signaling continued support for IEEW, presidential partner Bank of America increases their annual giving by 25% in 2018, while AT&T & The Hill Newspaper hold firm with their support.